Break Up — But How to Do It Right?

 When couples are married or share children, breaking up isn’t just emotional—it’s also logistical and legal.
 Divorce involves dividing assets, determining custody, and often years of shared routines.
 If you’re in this situation:

-While painful, a respectful separation sets the stage for a healthier post-divorce relationship—especially for co-parenting.
+A respectful separation sets the stage for a healthier post-divorce relationship, especially when co-parenting.

 Coping After a Break Up: How to Heal and Move On